yuku/textcomplete/doc/how_to_use.md

 }
 ```

-The `matchRegExp`, `indexNumber` and `contextFunc` MUST be a RegExp, a Number and a Function respectively. `contextFunc` is called with the current value of the target textarea.
-It works as a preprocessor.
+The `matchRegExp`, `indexNumber` and `contextFunc` MUST be a RegExp, a Number and a Function respectively.

+`contextFunc` is called with the current value of the target textarea and it works as a preprocessor.
 When it returns `false`, the strategy is skipped.
-When it returns a String, `matchRegExp` tests the returned string. `matchRegExp` MUST contain capturing groups and SHOULD end with `$`. `indexNumber` defaults to 2.
-The word captured by `indexNumber`-th group is going to be the `term` argument of `searchFunc`.
+When it returns a String, `matchRegExp` tests the returned string.

+`matchRegExp` MUST contain capturing groups and SHOULD end with `$`.
+The word captured by `indexNumber`-th group is going to be the `term` argument of `searchFunc`. `indexNumber` defaults to 2.

 ```js
 // Detect the word starting with '@' as a query term.